shopware/shopware/README.md

 ./psh.phar install-demoimages
 ```

 You can now access your shop.
-If you want to install Shopware in a sub directory, please fill out the setting `SW_BASE PATH` with your installation path e.g. for example `/sub/direcory`.
-If you're seeing an Apache directory listing, then you have to modify your `SW_BASE_PATH` and append `/web` to the given path.
-Please keep in mind that you have to re-run `./psh.phar init` when you're modifying your `.psh.yaml.override` file.

 # Administration